top of page

 Over the years, I’ve come across three main capacitor types, and it’s important to know which one your motor uses before replacing it.

-These are designed to give the motor that big initial burst of power to start turning.
-They only work for a second or two and then cut out.
+Start capacitors provide a short, high-energy burst to help the motor overcome inertia.
+They are only active for a second or two before cutting out.
 They’re usually plastic, black, and marked with high capacitance values (70–500 μF).

 Example:👉 30 μF 250 V AC Start Capacitor – E348072 NGM61B1D250030NNCA

-Once the motor’s running, these take over.
-They help keep it smooth and efficient, reduce vibration, and stop it from overheating.
+Run capacitors operate continuously while the motor is running.
+They improve smoothness, reduce heat, and stabilise performance.
 Run capacitors are smaller in capacitance (2–70 μF) and built to handle continuous power.

 3. Dual Run Capacitors